TeslaNeuro/VoltPeek/README.md

 # VoltPeek
-A custom smart modular IoT analog and digital data acquisition board designed for hands-on experimentation and lab prototyping.
+A smart modular IoT analog and digital data acquisition board designed for hands-on experimentation and lab prototyping.